 Most of the work will be done during the day however some works will be done at night to minimise travel disruption on our busy roads.

-We will do our best to plan works at times when they cause the least inconvenience for residents, while also avoiding peak period lane closures and disruption on the freeway to keep Melbourne moving during construction.
+We will do our best to plan works at times when they cause the least inconvenience for residents and motorists.

-Regular updates will be posted on this page.
-We will also keep people informed of activities taking place in their local area by:
+We will also keep you informed of activities taking place in your local area by:

 - Dropping newsletters and works notifications in your letterbox